Coronavirus and the Law: Is there a Legal Duty to Prevent Harm during a Pandemic?

 According to the King County Department of Public Health, there are many steps that a business can take in order to mitigate risks.
 Following these guidelines may help employers avoid liability under negligence law and show good faith efforts to protect its employees and customers.

 - Be proactive in forming a plan: Businesses should work to formulate and implement well thought out plans in order to guide themselves in a proactive way rather than be reactive in situations such as this.
-This includes determining key areas and positions that are necessary for business operations to continue; identifying exposure risks throughout the company including areas with higher face-to-face contact, areas exposed to healthcare services, and areas that handle materials at risk for contamination (such as money); and reviewing workplace policies for matters such as sick leave, human resource responsiveness, and compliance with OSHA, Family Medical Leave Act, workers compensation, NLRA, and general public health requirements and recommendations.
+This includes determining key areas and positions that are necessary for business operations to continue; identifying exposure risks throughout the company including areas with higher face-to-face contact, areas exposed to healthcare services, and areas that handle materials at risk for contamination (such as money) and finding ways to minimise that exposure whether the business chooses to read a simplysurvival.com article about the most suitable disposable gloves, or decides to limit human interaction; as well as reviewing workplace policies for matters such as sick leave, human resource responsiveness, and compliance with OSHA, Family Medical Leave Act, workers compensation, NLRA, and general public health requirements and recommendations.
+Consequently, depending on the workplace in question, this might also include providing personal protective equipment (PPE) such as disposable aprons, gloves, and N95 face masks to staff.
+Ultimately, N95 masks can significantly reduce the transmission of viruses and therefore, it seems that the N95 Mask Canada based businesses have been issuing to their employees will be with us for the foreseeable future.

 - Be flexible in implementing the plan: A key principle in implementing a plan to mitigate the risks of a pandemic is flexibility.
 A company should set up, to the degree that it can, modes and methods for employees to work remotely and for clients to interact with the company remotely.
 The company should also prepare for employees to get sick and be absent.
 This preparation would include protocols for when an employee shows up to work sick or gets sick at work and finding the best way to separate them from the rest of the work force while they recover.
 Companies should also be sure to cross-train employees to perform more than one position and be able to step in at a moment’s notice in order to accomplish tasks on time.
 A company should also work flexibly with its employees in order to provide them resources that they need to remain healthy such as enough hygiene products around the office to wash hands thoroughly and consistently and education on how to prepare at home for the disease’s spread.